KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 # Problem Statement

 The problem is to predict if a disk is going to fail.
-To form this prediction, we are given the SMART attributes of hark-disks along with the date they were collected on.
+To form this prediction, we are given the S.M.A.R.T attributes of hark-disks along with the date they were collected on.
 Using these attributes our algorithm predicts if a drive will fail.
 We have also compared different machine learning algorithms on the same dataset, to understand which of these best solves the problem in hand.

 # Related Work